wfaugust/wfaugust.github.io/_pages/2experience.md

 **Stevens Institute of Technology, Hoboken, NJ, United States**

-I was working as a Teaching assistant for the following undergraduate courses:
+I was a Teaching Assistant taking care of the following undergraduate courses:

 · PEP151 Introduction to Astronomy
 · PEP201 Physics III for Engineering Students